Early Romani: Stress

 Stress was on the final syllable in the native lexical stratum (čhavó 'boy'), except that certain suffixes were not counted as part of the word for the purposes of stress placement, so the stress was placed before them instead (čhavés-ke 'for the boy').
 These were the Layer II case markers (e.g. -ke, 'for'), the vocative markers, the present/future marker -a and the remoteness marker -asi.
 The mediopassive suffix did not receive stress either, e.g. díkh-jol 'is seen'.
 The special behaviour of these suffixes was due the fact that they had originally been independent words.
-In addition, original compound verbs ending in -d- 'to give' had stress on the original first compound member (váz-dav 'I open').
+In addition, original compound verbs ending in -d- 'to give' had stress on the original first compound member (váz-dav 'I lift').
 In the foreign lexical component, words could be stressed on any syllable in accordance with the pronunciation in the source language (fóros 'town'), but when native suffixes were added, the stems received final stress like native stems (forós-ke 'for the town').